Managing the dental care of children with special needs

 A child with special needs may have mobility issues, (for example, as seen in children with cerebral palsy), have a behavioural condition, such as autism spectrum or Attention Deficient Hyperactivity Disorder (ADHD), or have another physical or intellectual disability.

 Children with special needs can have unique issues when it comes to caring for the health of their teeth and gums.
-This may be due to symptoms of their medical condition, which may affect how their teeth and mouth grow, how calcium is laid down in the tooth’s top layer (enamel) and how much saliva is made.
+This may be due to symptoms of their medical condition, which can affect how their teeth and mouth grow, how calcium is laid down in the tooth’s top layer (enamel) and how much saliva is made.

 Children with special needs may have oral sensitivity, making it difficult for them or for a parent/carer to assist with brushing at home.
 Some medicines can also affect teeth and gums.
 Medicines that cause the side effect of reducing the amount of saliva and those that contain sugar increase the risk of developing decay.